janrito/janrito.github.io/_posts/2010-05-21-james-murdoch-is-the-protector-of-the-creative-class.markdown

 title: James Murdoch is the Protector of the Creative Class
 wordpress_id: 536
 categories:
-- Digital Humanities
+  - articles
 tags:
   - james murdoch
   - media
   - News Corporation
   - Newscorp
   - Public Media
   - UCL Centre for Digital Humanities
   - UCLDH
+  - Digital Humanities
 ---

 James Murdoch gave a [speech](http://paidcontent.co.uk/article/419-james-murdoch-lecture-celebrating-copyrights-300th-birthday/) yesterday at the opening of the [UCL Centre for Digital Humanities](http://www.ucl.ac.uk/dh/).
 There was no question period.
 He managed to give a speech in a setting where about 99% of the audience fundamentally disagreed with him.
 His father was present, so maybe it was 98%.
 He set the tone early on: